PorterMathews/CodingChallenge/README.md

 # CodingChallenge

-The program is ment to be ran from the command line.
+The program is meant to be run from the command line.
 All you will need is an IDE that compiles and runs C++ code.

-I uploaded a PDF of my initual thoughts and sudo code.
-I started with this rough outline.
-I jotted some edge cases to think about after writing the first draft of my code.
-I finished the first and most of the edge case managment between 2.5 and 3 hours in.
-My goal was to make a robust code that wouldn't brake from user input.
-I then went back though and looked to clarify comments and check for efficentcy.
-I highly suspect that there are faster ways to do what I did, I am just not familiar with best practices for writing fast code, but I am interested in learning.
-With reviewing my code and playing the game, I did use all 4 hours.
+I uploaded a PDF of my initial thoughts and pseudocode.
+I started with this rough outline, jotting down some edge cases to consider after writing the first draft of my code.
+I completed the first draft and most of the edge case management between 2.5 and 3 hours in.
+My goal was to create robust code that wouldn't break due to user input.
+I then went back through the code to clarify comments and check for efficiency.
+I suspect there are faster ways to achieve what I did, and while I'm not yet familiar with the best practices for writing fast code, I am keen on learning.
+Reviewing my code and playing the game took the full 4 hours allotted.

-I also noticed that I didn't read 4 b close enough and missed what it was asking me to do.
-I already had a vector keeping track of guessed letters.
-I could have made a new one for missed letter and had that print out with every guess.
+I also realized that I didn't read item 4b closely enough and missed what it was asking me to do.
+I already had a vector tracking guessed letters.
+I could have created a new one for missed letters and had it displayed with every guess.

 Here is a link to CLion in case you need a IDE https://www.jetbrains.com/clion/download/#section=windows.
 I'll put the steps bellow to get g++ working.
 I don't think you'll need this, but I do want to give you everything you'll need to compile and run the code.